Special Educational Needs and/or Disability (SEND)

 What do I do if I need to make a complaint?

-Parents have the following rights of redress, should the school, Governors or LA fail in its duty to provide, or if the parent disagrees with a decision or feel that there is discriminatory practice:
+Parents have the following rights of redress, should the school, governors or the Local Authority fail in its duty to provide, or if the parent disagrees with a decision or feel that there is discriminatory practice:

-- The school or LA complaints procedure.
+- The school or the Local Authority complaints procedure.
 Please click here for our policies.

-- An appeal to The SEN and Disability Tribunal (LA decision)
+- An appeal to The SEN and Disability Tribunal (a Local Authority decision)

-- A claim against the responsible body (Chair of Governors or LA) for disability
+- A claim against the responsible body (Chair of Governors or the Local Authority) for disability

 - To the SEN and Disability Tribunal for discrimination

-- A complaint to the LA Ombudsman (Schools and LAs)
+- A complaint to the Local Authority Ombudsman (schools and the Local Authority)